 In this procedure, the court splits everything up into even sections for each partner.
-Of course, the court can’t divide the couple’s possessions into two perfect parts.
+But, of course, the court can’t divide the couple’s possessions into two perfect parts.
 So, the “inception of title rule” applies.
-This rule considers the status of the object in deciding which party will receive it.
-It is important to keep in mind that all property is community property unless proven otherwise.
+This rule considers the object’s status in deciding which party will receive it.
+It is crucial to remember that all property is community property unless proven otherwise.

 Separate property is something that an individual claimed before they were married.
 Or they could be items that someone gifted to a person during a marriage.
 These can include:

-- Inherited items.
+- Inherited items

-- Family heirlooms.
+- Family heirlooms

-- Things purchased before the marriage.
+- Things purchased before the wedding

-- Some types of personal injury awards.
+- Some types of personal injury awards